 Help and Support

-If you require help or have a question relating to registration and enrolment please create a support call.
+If you require help or have a specific question relating to registration and enrolment, please create, update or track a support call.

 - Students are expected to self-enrol onto courses through MyCampus.